Bali named among top post-pandemic destinations

 For that reason alone, construction activity has been most pronounced in Canggu where property boom has seen land value increase 40% – 50% in the last 10 years, driven up by strong interest from foreign investors.

 At the heart of it all sits Citadines Berawa Beach Bali

 At the heart of Canggu sits Citadines Berawa Beach Bali, a development by award-winning developer Genesis Indojaya.
-This apart-hotel professionally managed by The Ascott Limited – The Ascott Limited, a member of CapitaLand Group, is one of the leading international lodging owner-operators with more than 770 properties in over 190 cities across over 30 countries in Asia Pacific, Central Asia, Europe, the Middle East, Africa and the USA.
+This apart-hotel professionally managed by The Ascott Limited, CapitaLand’s wholly-owned lodging business unit, is one of the leading international lodging owner-operators with more than 770 properties in over 190 cities across over 30 countries in Asia Pacific, Central Asia, Europe, the Middle East, Africa and the USA.

 This prestigious project is developed by a Singapore-Indonesia joint venture – Genesis Indojaya – and its units are available to investors from all over the globe.
 During the project’s pre-opening sales phase, Citadines Berawa Beach Bali saw astute investors from Singapore, Indonesia, France, China and New Zealand participating in this attractive project.
 With the completion of construction and the soft launch of the property having already taken place earlier this year, the property is on the cusp of the post-construction sales phase and primed to ride on the post-COVID recovery phase.
 The world-class brand name and track record of Citadines Berawa Beach Bali operator is a clear competitive advantage and label of quality.

 With Canggu on the rise, it is clear to see why investors are still riding the upswing on hospitality assets in Canggu and Bali despite the pandemic.
 The post-pandemic wave of recovery would indeed be an interesting, lucrative journey.